tracehubpm/tracehub/README.md

 The build has to be clean.
 If it's not, [submit an issue](https://github.com/tracehubpm/tracehub/issues).

 Then, make your changes, make sure the build is still clean, and [submit a pull request](https://www.yegor256.com/2014/04/15/github-guidelines.html).

+### Maven profiles

+* `release`: for packaging and preparing artifact to become a Docker image.
+* `simulation`: for running integration tests on GitHub, GitLab, JIRA and others.